13 Benefits of the Marimo Moss Ball

 4. It Does Not Reproduce

-Overall this is a great little plant substitute for those of us who have difficulty with aquatic plants.
+Overall this is a great little substitute for those of us who have difficulty with aquatic plants.
 I suggest having more than one in a tank if you want those benefits that plants have.
 If you want moss balls purely for decoration or as an addition to plant life, they are safe, fool-proof organisms that can only benefit your tank.

 Comments